MarcGrol/visualizenavigation/README.md

 # Visualize navigation

-Convert user navigation logs (timestamp, session-id, screen-name) as input to build a graph of user navigation.
+Use access-logs (containing timestamp, session-id, screen-name) as input to build a graph of user navigation.
-Grapviz is used for visualisation.
+Grapviz is used for the visualisation.

-##
+## Using the tool

     # Assume you have golang installed

     # install the tool